renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 Ceylon was designed from scratch to work in at least 2 different platforms:

 * JVM (Java Virtual Machine) - the Java runtime.
-* JavaScript engines - which includes almost every Internet browser.
+* JavaScript engines - which includes basically every Internet browser and [node.js](http://nodejs.org/).

 This is really cool because it means you can write code that runs wherever you need it to run without changes!

-## Getting started with Ceylon

 To get started with Ceylon, the easiest way is to use the [Ceylon IDE](http://ceylon-lang.org/documentation/1.0/ide/install/) (Integrated Development Environment, or in plain English, the software you use to easily write  and run Ceylon programs,